List of Friday the 13th characters: Tommy Jarvis

 In Friday the 13th Part VI: Jason Lives, a more stable Tommy decides to confront his demons by cremating Jason's body.
 Digging up Jason's body with his friend Allen Hawes, Tommy's memories of his encounter with Jason rise to the surface, and he ends up repeatedly impaling Jason's corpse with a piece of cemetery fence.
 Unfortunately, this attracts a bolt of lightning, which both resurrects Jason and grants him numerous superhuman abilities.
 After Jason kills Hawes, Tommy drives off.
 Trying to make amends for his mistake, Tommy warns Sheriff Garris that Jason has returned to Crystal Lake (renamed "Forest Green"), but the sheriff assumes he has had another psychotic break and ignores him; the pile of bodies Jason racks up only convinces the sheriff that the killer is in fact Tommy.
 Tommy eventually teams up with Garris's daughter Megan, a counselor at Camp Forest Green, to defeat Jason himself.
 Researching occult books, he decides to return Jason to the lake where he originally drowned as a child.
 Tommy succeeds in chaining Jason to the bottom of the lake, but almost drowns in the process.
 After regaining consciousness thanks to Megan swimming him ashore and performing CPR on him, Tommy grimly notes that it is finally over, and Jason is at last home.

 In the mockumentary "The Crystal Lake Massacres Revisited" from the 2009 DVD extra, it is mentioned that Tommy was thought to be the killer in Friday the 13th Part VI: Jason Lives by the local town folk.
 It also talks about Tommy's stay at the state mental hospital, and how due to overcrowding was sent to Pinehurst.
 It was Joseph Zito's original intention to have Tommy become the antagonist and "new Jason" in any subsequent Friday the 13th films created after the fourth.
 The ending of Friday the 13th: A New Beginning leads up to this, although due to the negative reaction to that film, the idea was dropped.
 The producers of the 2009 Friday the 13th reboot considered using the Tommy character, but decided not to because they wanted to create their own mythology.

-Mezco Toyz has released a statuette of both Tommy and Jason, depicting the scene of themfighting underwater from Friday the 13th Part VI: Jason Lives.
+Mezco Toyz has released a statuette of both Tommy and Jason, depicting the scene of them fighting underwater from Friday the 13th Part VI: Jason Lives.